 Founded in 2000, Tempest Tours is a Texas-based company specializing in storm chasing expeditions.
-A significant portion of the staff began chasing storms between the 1970's and early 1990's.
-The company has established an exceptional tornado intercept history and a solid safety record .
+Much of our staff began chasing storms between the 1970's and early 1990's.
+We have established an exceptional tornado intercept history and a solid safety record.
 Tempest Tours emphasizes safety, education and professional conduct.

 What's it like chasing with Tempest Tours?